 There will be many changes happening in your body as it deals with all of the pregnancy hormones and as your baby grows.
 The changes you may see in your skin include:

 - Excess sebum which is an oily substance secreted by your sebaceous glands, which can lead to increased acne

 - Flushed face

-So when you're pregnant, which skin care ingredients should you be looking out for, and which ingredients are considered pregnancy safe?
+So, what skin care products are safe to use when you're pregnant?
+Which skin care ingredients should you be looking out for, and which ingredients are considered pregnancy safe?
 Here's a number of handy tips and information to help you create a pregnancy safe skin care routine.

 Why do I Need Pregnancy Safe Skin Care?

-It's best to be very cautious whilst pregnant.
+It's best to be very cautious with what products you use whilst pregnant.
 Certain active skincare ingredients can be absorbed through the skin during pregnancy.
-Once absorbed and in your body’s circulation, they have the potential to cross the placenta and affect the developing foetus, so you should always look for pregnancy safe skincare whilst pregnant.
+Once absorbed and in your body’s circulation, they have the potential to cross the placenta and affect the developing fetus, so you should always research and look for pregnancy safe skincare whilst pregnant.